brucou/-rxcc-state/README.md

   transducer, which translates an input stream into an output stream.

 ## General concepts
-To help illustrate the concepts, and the terminology, we will use a real use case of state machine.
+To help illustrate the concepts, and the terminology, we will use two examples, featuring basic and advanced features on the hierarchical state transducer model :

+- a real use case of state machine applied to a web application user interface
+- the specification of the behaviour for a cd player

- We will subsequently precise here the vocabulary which will be used throughout the documentation .
+We will subsequently precise here the vocabulary which will be used throughout the documentation.
   We then describe how the behaviour of a transducer relates to its configuration.
 In particular we detail the concepts and semantics associated to hierarchical states.
 Finally we present our API whose documentation relies on all previously introduced concepts.